christianfrey/resume/README.md

 A modern, responsive personal resume website built with Tailwind CSS and Puppeteer for PDF generation.

+⭐ Don't forget to star this repo if you find it helpful!

 ## Preview

 [View Live Resume](https://christianfrey.github.io/resume/) | [Download PDF](https://christianfrey.github.io/resume/resume.pdf)